Does Perfume Expire? Find Out If Your Fragrance Has Gone Bad

 Three Simple Ways to Tell If Your Perfume Is Expired

-If you’re wondering “how long does perfume last,” you can tell if your perfume is expired by checking its scent, appearance and any expiration dates that might be included.
+If you’re wondering “how long does perfume last,” you can tell if your particular perfume is expired by checking its scent, appearance and any expiration dates that might be included.
 Like we mentioned before, many people believe that if the perfume still smells good, it’s not expired (even if it smells different).

 Other people will say they are unable to tell if a fragrance has gone bad.
 Here are some ways you can test if your perfume is expired.

 The most obvious way to tell if your perfume has gone bad is to test its scent.
 Some perfumes may contain vegetable oils which are known to expire over time.
 On the other hand, scents containing no fat (like in the case of essential oils) are considered to be some of the longest lasting perfumes.
 If your perfume or cologne smells of vinegar or you notice a significant change in the concentration of the original scent, it might be expired.
 It’s also likely expired if the scent is significantly different than the one you started off with.

 Another way to test your perfume is to look at the color.
 A perfume that’s darker in color than you started out with could mean it has gone bad.
 If you started out with a clear or translucent gold liquid and you now have a more opaque or amber liquid, that could be a sign it’s expired.Over time, scents with large alcohol concentrations may evaporate.
 An expired perfume will often have less perfume in the bottle than it did the last time you checked it.